 A gel-fuel fireplace or an electric fireplace starts under $400.
 With a portable unit, that’s the total cost since the fireplace is ready to use once you remove the packaging.

 Because there’s no flue or chimney, it’s easy to install TVs or other electronic gear directly above an electric fireplace.
-If you include a mantel package, expect to pay $800 to $1,600.
+If you include a mantel package, expect to pay $800-$1,600.
 One perk available: sound effects that mimic the crackle and pop of a real fire.

 Estimate your energy costs by using a fuel cost comparison calculator.
 Gel fuel, not included in the calculator, costs $3 per 13-ounce can, enough for three hours.

-For a wood-burning fireplace, figure on $100 to $200 a year for chimney cleaning.
-Gas fireplaces need an annual service check ($100 to $150) plus a chimney inspection.
+For a wood-burning fireplace, figure on $100-$200 a year for chimney cleaning.
+Gas fireplaces need an annual service check ($100-$150) plus a chimney inspection.
 Gel-fuel and electric fireplaces don’t need regular maintenance.